Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

-He has yet to make his professional debut for India but has caught the eye in domestic cricket and the IPL.
-After three impressive IPL seasons with Punjab Kings, he is now looking for a senior international cricket debut.
+This talented young batsman has not yet made his professional debut for India.
+But he has attracted attention in domestic cricket and the IPL.
+After three impressive seasons with the Punjab Kings, he is now aiming for his senior international cricket debut.

 Another successful season ended with 549 runs for this wicket-keeper batter at a 160.53 strike rate, four fifties, and two match-winning knocks.
 This record made Prabsimran a dependable top-order batter in PBKS’s history.